 - jaw clenching and teeth grinding, which may be linked to stress

 - other diseases, such as rheumatoid arthritis, fibromyalgia or gout

 Sometimes, people have TMD without any obvious cause.

 When to seek treatment?

-- wearing a mouthguard while you sleep to prevent jaw clenching or teeth grinding
+- wear a mouthguard while you sleep to prevent jaw clenching or teeth grinding

 You can also try relaxation techniques to relieve stress.
 Gentle jaw-strengthening exercises might also help.

-It is not known which medications are really effective for TMD.
-However, medications that may be tried include painkillers, medications that treat inflammation, and muscle relaxants.
+It is not known which medications are effective for TMD.
+However, medications that may be tried include painkillers, medications that treat inflammation and muscle relaxants.
 In most cases, TMD improves over time.
 Very few people need surgery.